When it comes time to freshen up the exterior of your home, you may be looking for the quickest and easiest way to do so.

-There are three different types of Drylok: Wetlook, Masonry waterproofer, and Extreme.
+There are three types of Drylok: Wetlook, Masonry waterproofer, and Extreme.

-2. If you are planning on using the masonry waterproofer, mix it with water according to the instructions on the bucket.
+2. If you plan on using the masonry waterproofer, mix it with water according to the instructions on the bucket.

 3. Use a brush or a roller to apply the Drylok to the surface you are treating.